gge3/gge3.github.io/README.md

-# gge3.github.io - Personal Portfolio
+# GREN.WORKS - Personal Portfolio

 Welcome to my GREN.WORKS.
 This site showcases my projects, skills, and professional experience.
 Built entirely with HTML and CSS.
 It's designed to be lightweight and fast.